ryanmcdermott/clean-code-javascript/README.md

 some logic.

-Imagine if you run a restaurant and you keep track of your inventory: all your tomatoes, onions, garlic, spices, etc. If you have multiple lists that that you keep this on, then all have to be updated when you serve a dish with tomatoes in them.
+Imagine if you run a restaurant and you keep track of your inventory: all your tomatoes, onions, garlic, spices, etc. If you have multiple lists that you keep this on, then all have to be updated when you serve a dish with tomatoes in them.
 If you only have one list, there's only one place to update!